 Annual base salary is an element of fixed annual compensation that is intended to attract, retain and motivate talented executive officers.
-Consistent with our pay-for-performance executive compensation strategy, in 2021, base salaries for our executives averaged around the 25th percentile compared to our peer group, with four of our seven NEOs hovering around or below the 25th percentile of our peer group and the remaining three of our seven NEOs falling below the 50th percentile of our peer group.
-Other than Corbyn Galloway, whose base salary increased in 2021 as a result of her promotion to the position of Chief Accounting Officer, base salaries for our NEOs did not change in 2021.
-See "Compensation Details for Fiscal Year 2021 > Base Salary" for more details on the NEOs' base salaries.
+Consistent with our pay-for-performance executive compensation strategy, in 2022, base salaries for our executives averaged around the 25th percentile compared to our compensation peer group, with two of our five NEOs around the market median of our compensation peer group, two of our five NEOs around the 25th percentile of our compensation peer group, and the remaining one of our five NEOs falling significantly below the 25th percentile of our compensation peer group.
+Base salaries for our NEOs did not increase in 2022 from 2021.
+See "Compensation Details for Fiscal Year 2022 > Base Salary" for more details on the NEOs' base salaries.